 - Negligence on the part of the manufacturing and/or marketing company

 Patients have experienced a number of complications from defects in the design of a variety of retrievable IVC filters.
-Complications including organ damage or perforation, blood clots, device migration or device fracture have been commonly named in these lawsuits.
+Complications including organ damage or perforation, blood clots (such as from deep-vein thrombosis), device migration, and device fracture have been commonly named in these lawsuits.

 Manufacturers Facing IVC Filter Lawsuits